pommelstrike/poppers_project_packup/readme.md

 # pommelstrike's BG3 Data Backup Tool

-A web-based tool to back up specified folders from your Baldur's Gate 3 `/Data` directory.
+A web-based tool to back up specified BG3 Mod ToolKit Project folders from your Baldur's Gate 3 `/Data` directory.
 Select a source folder and project name, view a tree structure of the backed-up folders, and download them as a zip file with a detailed log.
 Built with a sleek, dark-themed UI inspired by [pommelstrike's BeholderEye Tool](https://github.com/pommelstrike/BeholderEye).

 **Live Demo**: [https://bg3-backup-tool.vercel.app](https://bg3-backup-tool.vercel.app) (Deployed on Vercel)